BenMcLean/Voxel2Pixel/BenVoxel/README.md

     - `000`: (-X, -Y, -Z) octant
     - `111`: (+X, +Y, +Z) octant
     - `101`: (+X, -Y, +Z) octant

 #### Branch nodes
 In Branch nodes, the header byte is followed by the child nodes.
 On the 16th (last) level of the octree, all of the children will be Leaf nodes, but the children will all be Branch nodes on every other level.

 #### Leaf nodes
 ##### 1-byte payload Leaf nodes
 These represent a 2x2x2 voxel cube of all the same color or material.
 The header byte is followed by one payload byte, which should fill in all eight voxels.

 ##### 2-byte payload Leaf nodes
 These represent a 2x2x2 voxel cube in which all the voxels are the same except one, called the foreground voxel.
 The header byte is followed by two payload bytes: the first for the foreground voxel and then the second for the background voxels.

 The octant/position of the foreground voxel is indicated by coordinates in header bits 5-3, using the same ZYX octant encoding scheme as described in the Header section above.

 The background voxel value should be repeated in all octants/positions except for the foreground voxel.

 ##### 8-byte payload Leaf nodes
 These represent a 2x2x2 voxel cube of any arbitrary values.
 In 8-byte Leaf nodes, the header byte is followed by the eight payload bytes of a 2x2x2 voxel cube in ascending Z, Y, X order from left to right, with 0 representing empty voxels.

 ### Empty models
 An empty model would be represented by the hexadecimal string `0000000000000000000000000000004000` which is structured as follows:
 - 15 bytes for branch node headers which are all `0`.
 - 1 byte for a leaf node header with hexadecimal value `0x40`
 - 1 byte for the payload of the leaf node

 The 15 branch node headers correspond to the 15 levels of the octree needed to address a space with 16-bit integer coordinates (2^16 = 65,536).
-The 16th level is represented by the leaf node.
+The 16th level corresponds to the leaf node.